-Nearly twice as many women in the US die from heart disease and stroke each year as from all forms of cancer, including breast cancer.
-We at Lincoln Hospital are committed to helping you recognize your risk for developing a disease of the heart and blood vessels, and want to join you in your fight to stop these silent killers in their tracks… starting today.
+We are committed to helping you recognize your risk for developing a disease of the heart and blood vessels, and want to join you in your fight to stop these silent killers in their tracks…starting today.

-Women have some interesting risk factors for heart disease and stroke.
-They including smoking, high cholesterol, high blood pressure, physical inactivity, excess weight and obesity, diabetes, increasing age, heredity and race, gender and prior heart attack or stroke.
-If you have any of these risk factors you need to…
+Risk factors for heart disease and stroke include smoking, high cholesterol, high blood pressure, physical inactivity, excess weight and obesity, diabetes, increasing age, heredity and race, gender and prior heart attack or stroke.
+If you have any of these risk factors you need to:

 - Stop smoking — your risk drops dramatically when you kick the habit.

-- Have LDL cholesterol levels checked often and reduce risk by eating less saturated fat and cholesterol.
+- Have LDL cholesterol levels checked often.
+You can reduce your risk of high cholesterol by eating less saturated fat and cholesterol-rich foods.

 - Get up and move.
 Exercise, even moderate exercise, decreases risk greatly.

-- High Blood Pressure has no warning signs.
+- High blood pressure has no warning signs.
 Get regular blood pressure tests, especially if your family history shows you could be genetically at-risk.
 Eat less salt and sodium.
-Read labels.
+Read food labels.

 - Do not carry extra weight.
-Women 20 or more pounds overweight are at higher risk.
+People 20 or more pounds overweight are at higher risk.